Yuriy Drohobych

-Yuriy Drohobych or Yuriy Kotermak (1450 in Drohobych – 4 February 1494 in Kraków) was a Ukrainian philosopher, astronomer, writer, medical doctor, rector of the University of Bologna, and professor of Kraków Academy, and the first publisher of a Church Slavonic printed text.
+Yuriy Drohobych or Yuriy Kotermak (1450 – 4 February 1494) was a Ruthenian philosopher, astronomer, writer, medical doctor, rector of the University of Bologna, and professor of Kraków Academy, and the first publisher of a Church Slavonic printed text.
 He is the author of Iudicium Pronosticon Anni 1483 Currentis.

 Biography

 Yuriy Drohobych was born in the city of Drohobych in Red Ruthenia, or Ruthenia Rubra (modern day Western Ukraine), to the salt maker Michael-Donat.
-He received his primary education in the local parochial school in St. George's Church and then studied at a lyceum in Lviv (Lwów), or Leopolis, in Ukraine (then Palatinatus Russiae of the Kingdom of Poland).
+He received his primary education in the local parochial school in St. George's Church and then studied at a lyceum in Lviv (Lwów), or Leopolis, in Ukraine (then Ruthenian Voivodeship of the Kingdom of Poland).

 Education

-In 1468 or early 1469 Drohobych entered the Jagiellonian University (Uniwersytet Jagielloński) in Krakow.
+In 1468 or early 1469 Drohobych entered the Jagiellonian University (Uniwersytet Jagielloński) in Kraków.
 Two years later he received his bachelor's degree and in 1473 his master's.
 He taught during the summer and participated in scientific discussions on Saturdays and Sundays.
-After he gained some significant achievements in Krakow, Drohobych traveled to Bologna University, where natural sciences and medicine were gaining popularity.
+After he gained some significant achievements in Kraków, Drohobych traveled to Bologna University, where natural sciences and medicine were gaining popularity.
 Here he improved his Latin, learned Greek, and continued his studies of natural philosophy, especially astronomy.
 Drohobych's astronomy professor was Girolamo Manfredi, one of the most renowned astronomers in 15th century Italy.
 Manfredi introduced Drohobych to German astronomer Johannes Müller (Regiomontanus), who believed in heliocentrism; however, it had not been mathematically proven at that time.